Collectible art not only for showing, but also for use

 I have made many skinners, hunters, boot and combat knives, belt buckle and chute knives, large Bowie knives and toothpicks for black powder clans, fancy Scimitars and daggers, large presentation matched sets, purse knives, my own free designs and customer specific and precision ones.

-Have and customized and sometimes even improved many factory knives.
+I have customized and sometimes even improved many factory knives.
 So - No need to worry and hesitate to place an order.

 What makes my knives collectible is the fact that each is top quality original, unique in appearance, and all made by hand.